Lipe (footballer)

-Felipe Florencio da Silva (born 19 February 2002), known as Felipe Silva or just Lipe, is a Brazilian footballer who plays as a centre-back for Liga Portugal 2 club Porto B, on loan from Gil Vicente.
+Felipe Florencio da Silva (born 19 February 2002), known as Felipe Silva or just Lipe, is a Brazilian professional footballer who plays as a centre-back for Primeira Liga club Casa Pia on loan from Porto B.

 Club career

 Born in Florianópolis, Santa Catarina, Lipe was an Avaí youth graduate.
 He made his first team debut on 19 February 2022, starting in a 2–1 Campeonato Catarinense home win over Concórdia.

 On 21 March 2022, Lipe renewed his contract until 2025.
 He made his Série A debut on 5 November, starting in a 1–1 away draw against Santos.

 On 31 August 2023, Primeira Liga club Gil Vicente announced the signing of Lipe on a four-year contract.

+On 15 August 2024, Gil Vicente sent Lipe on a season-long loan with an optional buy-clause to Porto's reserve team, competing in Liga Portugal 2.
+At the end of the season, the buy-clause was triggered, with Lipe joining the side on a four-year contract.